Atomic (TV series): Production

 The five-part series is produced by Pulse Films, in association with Sky Studios.
 The series is directed by Shariff Korver and produced by Peter McAleese.
 It is written by Gregory Burke and inspired by the non-fiction book Atomic Bazaar by Vanity Fair journalist William Langewiesche.
 Executive producers include Jamie Hall and Judy Counihan from Pulse Films and Thomas Benski, Gregory Burke, Sam Hoyle, and Megan Spanjian from Sky Studios.

-The cast is led by Alfie Allen, Shazad Latif, and Samira Wiley.
+In May 2024, Alfie Allen, Shazad Latif, and Samira Wiley were announced to lead the cast.
+In July 2025, Brian Gleeson, Franklin Virgüez, Avital Lvova, Stuart Martin, Vahid Gold, and Charlie Murphy were announced to appear in supporting roles.

 Filming took place Morocco in the summer of 2024.

 Broadcast

-The series premiered on Sky Atlantic in the United Kingdom on 28 August 2025.
+The series premiered on 28 August 2025 on Sky Atlantic.